Pazin: History

 In 1501, the Turks encamped in the vicinity of Lindar.
 In the 19th century, the place where they encamped was still known as the Monte dei Turchi ("Mount of the Turks").
 The last Ottoman incursion in Istria occurred in Pazin in 1511.
+On this occasion, they destroyed the castle.

 In 1508, during the War of the League of Cambrai, the city was conquered by Venetian forces under Bartolomeo d'Alviano, and annexed by the Republic of Venice.
 It remained under Venetian rule until 1509.
 During its time under the Serenissima, Francesco Loredan was the castellan of the fortress, while Secondo de Cà Pesaro served in the position of captain of Pazin, as provveditore of the Republic of Venice.

-The Slavs occupied the countryside around Pazin since the 9th century; they worked for the German landowners, who lived in the small fortresses and rocks, built on the edges of the cliffs.
+Slavs inhabited the countryside around Pazin since the 9th century; they worked for the German landowners, who lived in the small fortresses and rocks, built on the edges of the cliffs.
 The Italians of Pisino trace their origins to the pre-existing Roman community living in the area of the County of Pazin, having resisted the expansion and assimilation of the newcomers.
 The Italian ethnicity in the County of Pazin was also kept alive and powered by the continuous contact and relationships with the nearby and strictly Italian communities of the Pola and Parenzo (Poreč) areas.

+In the area surrounding Pazin, there is a very old presence of Croatized Romanians (Vlachs).
+They are recorded as early as 1102 in Moncalvo di Pisino.
+In the 16th and 17th centuries, the Austrians brought to the County of Pazin many families of Morlachs, especially after the Treaty of Madrid, which ended the Uskok War.